puppetlabs/puppetserver/documentation/services_master_puppetserver.markdown

 Puppet is configured in an agent-master architecture, in which a master node controls configuration information for a fleet of managed agent nodes.
 Puppet Server performs the role of the master node.
 Puppet Server is a Ruby and Clojure application that runs on the Java Virtual Machine (JVM) and provides the same services as the classic Puppet master application.
 It mostly does this by running the existing Puppet master code in several JRuby interpreters, but it replaces some parts of the classic application with new services written in Clojure.

 This page describes the generic requirements and run environment for Puppet Server; for practical instructions, see the docs for [installing](./install_from_packages.markdown) and [configuring](./configuration.markdown) it.
-For details about invoking the `puppet master` command, see [the `puppet master` man page](https://puppet.com/docs/puppet/latest/man/master.html).

 ## Supported Platforms